TAX ALERT | December 12, 2022

 While the 2021 exception notes that no direct partners or shareholders may be foreign persons or entities, the 2022 exception provides that in addition to the limited or no foreign activity requirement, all partners or shareholders must be either:

 - Domestic descendant’s estates in which all beneficiaries are U.S. citizens or U.S. resident aliens;

-Most notably, based on the draft instructions the domestic exception is not available for taxpayers with owners that are domestic partnerships, domestic corporations, or S-corporations.
+Most notably, based on the draft instructions the domestic exception is not available for taxpayers with owners that are S-corporations with multiple shareholders, domestic partnerships or domestic corporations.
 As a result, this may pose a considerable compliance burden on tiered partnership structures.

-Additionally, the 2022 exception includes a requirement that, should the 2022 exception be met, the partnership or S corporation must notify its partners or shareholders that no Schedule K-3 information will be provided by no later than two months prior to the return due date, not including extensions (Jan.
-15 for calendar year entities).
-Unfortunately, many partnerships may not have adequate information by Jan.
-15th to determine whether the exception applies.
+Additionally, the 2022 exception includes a requirement that, should the 2022 exception be met, the partnership or S corporation must notify its partners or shareholders that no Schedule K-3 information will be provided (unless requested) no later than when the partnership or S-corporation furnishes the Schedule K-1 to the partner or shareholder.
+The notification may be included as an attachment to the Schedule K-1.

 Partners and shareholders have until one month prior to the return due date, not including extensions (Feb.
 15 for calendar year entities) to timely request Schedule K-3 information.
 If a timely request is made, Schedules K-2 and K-3 must be completed and filed with the IRS in relation to the requesting partners or shareholders (and provided to the requesting partner or shareholder).
 If a partner or shareholder requests Schedule K-3 information outside of this timeframe, Schedule K-3 information must still be provided to the partner or shareholder, but this information is not required to be provided to the IRS.

 For more information, please consult with your tax advisor.

 This article was written by Ayana Martinez, Kristina Dressel, Michael Mazzarella, Victoria Rincon and originally appeared on Dec 12, 2022.